 What The Fika

-In collaboration with Vikre Distillery.
-There are few cultures more steeped in the world of coffee, than the fine folks of Nordic countries.
-Coffee is not just for the morning rituals either, as people look for moments to squeeze a coffee in, as a time to slow down and savor the moment.
-In Sweden the name for this coffee break is Fika, and is a chance to recharge and connect with friends, much like a happy hour.
+In collaboration with Vikre Distillery and Cedar & Stone Sauna.
+There are few cultures more steeped in the world of coffee than the fine folks of Nordic countries.
+Coffee is not just for morning rituals either - as people look for moments to squeeze a coffee in as a time to slow down and savor the moment.
+In Sweden, the name for this coffee break is Fika, and it is a chance to recharge and connect with friends, much like a happy hour.

-To balance the bitterness from the aquavit, coffee, and Sauna Water Nordic Spruce - a combination of sweet vermouth, touch of apricot liqueur, and touch of chocolate bitters were added.
-Each of these flavors complement and uplift the flavors in the coffee, giving it an additional richness and notes of red fruit that go wonderfully with the spice of aquavit and the alpine botanicals of sauna water.
+To balance the bitterness from the aquavit, coffee, and Sauna Water Nordic Spruce - a combination of sweet vermouth, a touch of apricot liqueur, and a touch of chocolate bitters were added.
+Each of these flavors complements and uplifts the flavors in the coffee, giving it additional richness and notes of red fruit that go wonderfully with the spice of aquavit and the alpine botanicals of Sauna Water.

 What The Fika Recipe:

-1 oz.
-Vikre Voyageur Aquavit (Mocktail: Sub Seedlip Seedlip Garden 108)
+• 1 oz.
+Vikre Voyageur Aquavit (Mocktail: Sub Seedlip Garden 108)

-1 oz.
-Cold Brew Coffee (or espresso that has been cooled)
+• 1 oz.
+Cold Brew Coffee (or Cooled Espresso)

 Photos by: Cedar & Stone Sauna